 Banks and ATMs: the closest bank is in Tar, about 5 km from Kaštelir.
 They don't have an ATM, however.
 So if you need some cash the best way is to go to one of the markets on the way from Tar to Lanterna (Tommy or Kiwi), where there are ATMs.
-Bank cards are accepted in all markets, but usually not in restaurants.
+Bank cards are accepted in all markets, but not neccesarily in restaurants.

 Local fruits & vegetables & wine: we like the fruits and vegetables from Peter, a local farmer you can find on the way to Lanterna (his place is on the map, too).
 His olive oil is one of the best.
 You will find local wines in markets or at the producers, like Cossetto in Kaštelir (just some 50 m farther away from the market Kovači).
 The wines in Istria have become much better in the last decade, but there are also places where you can get bad wine for a bad (high) price... therefore it is best to avoid roadside booth wine sellers.

 Bike rent: I've seen some places where bikes can be rent, but I'm not familiar with details.
-Too hot for biking for me.
+Too hot for summer biking for me.
 However, you can get fresh information in the Tourist office.

 On the map there are four beaches, two of them at Lanterna peninsula: